-- Intensive Outpatient Services are provided to beneficiaries a minimum of nine hours with a maximum of 19 hours a week for adults, and a minimum of six hours with a maximum of 19 hours a week for beneficiaries under the age of 21 when determined to be medically necessary. - Services consist primarily of counseling and education about addiction-related problems.
-Services can be provided by a licensed professional or a certified Counselor in a structured setting.
-Intensive Outpatient Treatment Services may be provided in person, by telehealth, or by telephone. - Intensive Outpatient Services include the same components as Outpatient Services.
-The increased number of hours of service is the main difference. - Intensive Outpatient Services may be provided in-person, by telephone, telehealth or in any appropriate setting in the community.
+Intensive Outpatient Services are provided to beneficiaries a minimum of nine hours with a maximum of 19 hours a week for adults, and a minimum of six hours with a maximum of 19 hours a week for beneficiaries under age 21 when determined to be medically necessary.
+Services consist primarily of counseling and education about addiction-related problems.
+Services can be provided by a licensed professional or a certified counselor in a structured setting.
+Intensive Outpatient Treatment Services may be provided in person, by telehealth, or by telephone.

+- Intensive Outpatient Services include the same components as Outpatient Services.
+The increased number of hours of service is the main difference. - Intensive Outpatient Services may be provided inperson, by telephone, telehealth or in any appropriate setting in the community.
 Services listed above will be provided in an outpatient setting by ICBHS SUD staff.

+Partial Hospitalization (varies by county)

-Partial Hospitalization (only available for adults in certain counties, but minors may be eligible for the service under Early and Periodic Screening, Diagnostic, and Treatment irrespective of their county of residence)
+Beneficiaries under age 21 may be eligible for the service under Early and Periodic Screening,

-- Partial Hospitalization services feature 20 or more hours of clinically intensive programming per week, as medically necessary.
-Partial hospitalization programs typically have direct access to psychiatric, medical, and laboratory services, as well as meeting the identified needs which warrant daily monitoring or management but which can be appropriately addressed in a clinically intensive outpatient setting.
-Services may be provided in person, by synchronous telehealth, or by telephone. - Partial Hospitalization services are similar to Intensive Outpatient Services, with an increase in the number of hours and additional access to medical services being the main differences. - Partial Hospitalization services are currently not available in Imperial County.
+- Diagnostic, and Treatment regardless of their county of residence. - Partial Hospitalization services include 20 or more hours of clinically intensive programming per week, as medically necessary.
+Partial hospitalization programs typically have direct access to psychiatric, medical, and laboratory services and meet the identified needs which warrant daily monitoring or management but which can be appropriately addressed in a clinically intensive outpatient setting.
+Services may be provided in person, by synchronous telehealth, or by telephone. - Partial Hospitalization services are similar to Intensive Outpatient Services, with an increase in the number of hours and additional access to medical services being the main differences.

+Partial Hospitalization services are currently not available in Imperial County.